 Professor Thomas Schwartz

 Professor of History; Professor of Political Science; Professor of European Studies; Vanderbilt University.
 Thomas Alan Schwartz is a historian of the foreign relations of the United States, with related interests in Modern European history and the history of international relations.
+He is the author of Henry Kissinger and American Power: A Political Biography, to be published in September 2020 by Hill and Wang.
 Professor Schwartz has held fellowships from the Social Science Research Council, the German Historical Society, the Norwegian Nobel Institute, the Woodrow Wilson International Center for Scholars, and the Center for the Study of European Integration.
 He has served as President of the Society of Historians of American Foreign Relations.
 He served on the United States Department of State’s Historical Advisory Committee as the representative of the Organization of American Historians from 2005-2008.

 LCDR Patrick Ryan, USN (Ret)